 “A star?
 In the sky?
 Leading you to some child?”
 Herod asked, laughing.

 Upon their arrival in Bethlehem, the Magi rejoiced that they had found Him, for whom they had longed searched, resting peacefully upon a bed of straw, his young mother, Mary, tenderly watching over Him.
-Joseph, Mary’s betrothed, looking on, so blessed by God to be considered worthy to care for the child’s earthly existence.
+Joseph, Mary’s betrothed, looking on, so blessed by Elohim, to be considered worthy to care for the child’s earthly existence.

-Falling down to worship Him, the Magi opened their treasures and presented gifts of gold, frankincense, and myrrh to the child. (“How appropriate are those gifts,” Grammy interjects, “to be given to the child who was born to offer His blood for the healing of the nations.”)
+Bowing the knee to worship Him, the Magi opened their treasures and presented gifts of gold, frankincense, and myrrh to the child. (“How appropriate are those gifts,” Grammy interjects, “to be given to the child who was born to offer His blood for the healing of the nations.”)